International Orthodox Christian Charities (IOCC)

 - Signed a 2012 Amnesty International petition, “International Pressure Mounts Over Gaza Blockade,” calling to “increase pressure” on Israel to “end the blockade now.”
 The petition was also signed by a number of other highly biased and politicized NGOs including: American Friends Service Committee, Christian Aid (UK), Christian Peacemaker Teams, DanChurch Aid, Diakonia, Medical Aid for Palestinians, Medico International (Germany), Norwegian People’s Aid, Norwegian Church Aid, Norwegian Refugee Council, Oxfam International, Trocaire (Ireland), and others.

-All Articles about International Orthodox Christian Charities (IOCC)
+Archive of Articles about International Orthodox Christian Charities (IOCC)